 Many seniors love gardening because it requires constant attention and care.
 Beginning by planting just a few flowers this upcoming spring might help beautify your loved one’s home and give them another reason to go outside every morning.
-For the winter months, there are many indoor gardening options available like caring for plants and herbs that grow inside the house.
+Many indoor gardening options are available for the winter months, like caring for plants and herbs that grow inside the house.

 Practicing a Language

 Many seniors come from families of immigrants and might have spoken another language while growing up.
-Many times these languages are forgotten over time, but seniors hold on to a passion for their native language and roots.
+These languages are often forgotten over time, but seniors hold on to a passion for their native language and roots.
 Helping them to pick up this language again by arranging conversation lessons or even encouraging them to watch films or read books in this language can help bring back great memories and exercise our loved one’s minds.

 Many people see drawing or painting as a way to relax, enjoy themselves, and keep up their creative spirit.
 Several art schools and centers offer art courses for senior citizens that modify their activities and expectations according to each individual’s abilities and interests.
 Check out the course schedule at the 92nd Street Y in NYC, which offers many such courses.
 Many art teachers will offer private lessons and will make even make house calls upon request!